John Felton (assassin): Assassination of Buckingham

-Buckingham was hugely unpopular in the land for the national disgrace of defeat by the French, although, with the help of the king, Charles I, he had avoided legal moves against him by Parliament for corruption and incompetence.
-By August 1628, Felton had come to believe that his personal grievances against Buckingham were part of a larger picture of treacherous and wicked governance of England by the Duke.
-He resolved to kill Buckingham and, after saying goodbye to his family, traveled to Portsmouth.
+Buckingham was hugely unpopular in the land for the national disgrace of defeat by the French, although with the help of the king, Charles I, he had avoided legal moves against him by Parliament for corruption and incompetence.
+By August 1628 Felton had come to believe that his personal grievances against Buckingham were part of a larger picture of treacherous and wicked governance of England by the Duke.
+He resolved to kill Buckingham and after saying goodbye to his family travelled to Portsmouth.
 Buckingham was staying there while trying to organise a new military campaign.

-On the morning of Saturday 23 August, Buckingham left his lodgings, the Greyhound Inn in Portsmouth, after having breakfast.
+On the morning of Saturday 23 August Buckingham left his lodgings, the Greyhound Inn in Portsmouth, after having breakfast.
 Felton was able to make his way through the crowd that surrounded Buckingham and stabbed him in the chest with a dagger.
-He missed a chance of escape in the ensuing chaos and, shortly after the murder, he presented himself before the crowd that had gathered and, expecting to be well received, announced his guilt.
+He missed a chance of escape in the ensuing chaos and shortly after the murder he presented himself before the crowd that had gathered and, expecting to be well received, announced his guilt.
 He was immediately arrested and taken before magistrates, who sent him to London for interrogation.